KnapsackPro/docs.knapsackpro.com/_posts/2021-03-23-faster-cypress-rspec-test-suite-for-rails-apps-on-github-actions-using-knapsack-pro.md

 {% endraw %}
 {% endhighlight %}

-## Add Knapsack gem and npm package
+## Add Knapsack Pro gem and npm package

 Add the Knapsack Pro gem to your `Gemfile`: